luri/lib/README.md

 ## Ideology

+**General**
 The idea of a UI rendering library is that a client should be responsible for rendering its own UI and the server should not be aware of the presentation logic, transmitting only essential data.

-The goal behind `luri` is to make UI rendering as simple and *lightweight* as possible, and still maintain a good level of flexibility.
-Additionally it aims to use the DOM as its primary data management tool.
+**luri**
+The main goal behind `luri` is *simplicity*.
+It is designed in a way that requires as little learning as possible.
+If you're familiar with JavaScript and HTML it should literally take you no more than 10 minutes before you can start building.
+Second but equally as important is the simplicity of the source code.
+It is ~1.7KB minified and gzipped.

 ## Concepts